DrishtiShrrrma/huggingface-audio-course/unit3/README.md

 Transformer architecture outputs a sequence of hidden state vectors (output embeddings), which need to be converted to text or audio output!

+### Spectrogram Output

+1. Generate spectrogram and use vocoder to convert spectrogram ---> audio
+2. SpeechT5 TTS: output is a sequence of 768-element vectors.
+A linear layer projects that sequence into a log-mel spectrogram.
+Then a post-net made up of additional linear and convolutional layers refines the spectrogram by reducing noise.
+The vocoder then makes the final audio waveform.
+3.